 Flooding and drainage

 There are two public footpaths running through the site.
-Due to the need to maintain strict bio-security Fridays would seek to divert those public footpaths around the outside of the ranges, which will be the subject of a separate application.
+Due to the need to maintain strict bio-security, Fridays would seek to divert these public footpaths around the outside of the ranges.
+This will be the subject of a separate application.